-The Company has entered into Change of Control/Severance Agreements with Mr. Bradley, Mr. Austin and Mr. Ryan.
+The Company has entered into Change of Control/Severance Agreements with Mr. Bradley, Mr. Long and Mr. Ryan.
 These agreements are designed to promote stability, continuity and focus for key members of leadership during periods of uncertainty that may be created by change of control situations.
 Additionally, the use of such agreements is a competitive practice that enhances the Company's ability to attract and retain leadership talent.

-Under these four agreements, payment of benefits may occur under two circumstances:
+Under these agreements, payment of benefits may occur under two circumstances:

-- If the Company experiences a Change of Control and the Executive suffers an Adverse Event or is terminated from the Company without cause, either on the date of the Change of Control or within 24 months following Change of Control date; or - The Executive is terminated from employment at any time for reasons other than Cause.
+- If the Company experiences a Change of Control and the executive suffers an Adverse Event or is terminated from the Company without Cause, either on the date of the Change of Control or within twenty four months following Change of Control date; or - The Executive is terminated from employment at any time for reasons other than Cause.

-"Change of Control" means (i) a "change in ownership" of the Company of greater than fifty percent (50%) of the outstanding voting stock of the Company within a six (6) month period; (ii) a "change in the effective control" of the Company as determined by a change of greater than thirty-five percent (35%) of the outstanding voting stock of the Company by a person or persons acting as a group within a twelve (12) month period; or (iii) a "change in the ownership of a substantial portion of the assets of the Company as these terms are defined under Code § 409A(a)(2)(A)(v) and Treasury Regulations § 1.409A-3(g)(5) or other then existing and applicable Treasury Regulations promulgated under Code § 409A that define the terms "change of control" for deferred compensation arrangements.
+"Change of Control" means (i) a "change in ownership" of the Company of greater than 50% of the outstanding voting stock of the Company within a six month period; (ii) a "change in the effective control" of the Company as determined by a change of greater than 35% of the outstanding voting stock of the Company by a person or persons acting as a group within a twelve month period; or (iii) a "change in the ownership" of a substantial portion of the assets of the Company as these terms are defined under Internal Revenue Code § 409A(a)(2)(A)(v) and Treasury Regulations § 1.409A-3(g)(5) or other then existing and applicable Treasury Regulations promulgated under Code § 409A that define the terms "change of control" for deferred compensation arrangements.

-"Cause" means, with reference to a Severance Event, that the Executive has been severed from employment with the Company because of Executive's theft of Company property, embezzlement or dishonesty that results in harm to the Company; continued gross or willful neglect of his job responsibilities after receiving written warnings regarding such neglect from the Company; conviction of a felony or pleading nolo contender to a felony charged under state or federal law; or willful violation of Company policy.
-A determination by the Company Board of Directors that an event constituting "Cause" under this Agreement has occurred is binding upon the Company and the Executive.
+"Cause" means, with reference to a severance event, that the executive has been severed from employment with the Company because of the executive's theft of Company property, embezzlement or dishonesty that results in harm to the Company; continued gross or willful neglect of his job responsibilities after receiving written warnings regarding such neglect from the Company; conviction of a felony or pleading nolo contender to a felony charged under state or federal law; or willful violation of Company policy.
+A determination by the Company Board of Directors that an event constituting "Cause" under this agreement has occurred is binding upon the Company and the executive.